Last updated: August 26, 2024

 Risks

-• Unexpected expenses: Property ownership inevitably includes costs beyond the initial purchase price.
-Unforeseen repairs, maintenance expenses, and vacancies may impact your profitability.
+- Unexpected expenses: Property ownership inevitably includes costs beyond the initial purchase price.
+Unforeseen repairs, maintenance expenses, and vacancies may be some impacts your profitability.
 It’s a good idea to set aside a contingency fund to cover unexpected costs so you can sustain your investment during challenging times.

 How to buy multiple properties: Financing options